azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 ![bo_data_cosmos](./img/bo_data_cosmos.png "bo_data_cosmos")

-When the deployment has finished (creating the account takes some time - you can grab a coffee), create a new _Database_ and _Container_ under "Data Explorer" in the portal for the Visis Reports microservice.
+When the deployment has finished (creating the account takes some time - you can grab a coffee), create a new _Database_ and _Container_ under "Data Explorer" in the portal for the Visit Reports microservice.

 Database Properties: